Smartphones are probably the most useful gadgets ever designed but, unfortunately, not the safest.

-Spyware is a special piece of software that monitors activities on your smartphone, collects your sensitive information and sends it out to a spyware creator.
+Spyware is a special piece of software that monitors activities on your smartphone, collects your sensitive information, and sends it out to its creator.

 Usually, both malware and spyware have to be physically installed on your phone.

-Suspicious websites and apps they are hosting can also be a source of infection on your smartphone.
+Suspicious websites and apps they are hosting can also be a source of potential virus infection.

-For example, clicking on the links and pop-ups that appear on such websites will trigger a hidden script that secretly downloads malicious software on your smartphone.
+For example, clicking on rogue links and pop-ups that appear on such websites can trigger a hidden script that secretly downloads malicious software on your smartphone.

 Sim jacking (also sim swapping) is a hacker attack that transfers your mobile phone number to a sim card of a hacker.